procrastinando/VPN-plus-pihole-server/README.md

 ```
 curl -L https://install.pivpn.io | bash
 ```
-> Run the command again and reconfigure it to install openvpn+wireguard server, also open the neccesary ports in your server.
+> Run the command again and reconfigure it to install openvpn+wireguard server.

 To generate a new conf:
 * `pivpn ovpn -a nopass` for generate a openvpn conf without password